frda058/ColumbiaMRSEC/README.md

 # ColumbiaMRSEC
 Creating an input generator for Fritz-Haber Institute ab-initio molecular simulations (FHI-aims) in Avogadro2

+This produces:
-geometry.in
+* geometry.in

-control.in
+* control.in
-- light and tight molecules
+     - with options for light and tight molecules